Battle of Myriokephalon: March

 The army gathered at Lopadion by Manuel was supposedly so large that it spread across ten miles, and marched towards the border with the Seljuks via Laodicea, Chonae, Lampe, Celaenae, Choma and Antioch.
 Arslan tried to negotiate but Manuel was convinced of his superiority and rejected a new peace.
 He sent part of the army under Andronikos Vatatzes towards Amasia while his larger force marched towards the Seljuk capital at Iconium.
 Both routes were through heavily wooded regions, where the Turks could easily hide and set up ambushes; the army moving towards Amasia was destroyed in one such ambush.
-The Turks later displayed Andronikos's head, impaled on a lance, during the fighting at Myriokephalon.
+The Turks later displayed Andronikos' head, impaled on a lance, during the fighting at Myriokephalon.

 The Turks also destroyed crops and poisoned water supplies to make Manuel's march more difficult.
 Arslan harassed the Byzantine army in order to force it into the Meander valley, and specifically the mountain pass of Tzivritze near the fortress of Myriokephalon.
 Once at the pass Manuel decided to attack, despite the danger from further ambushes, and also despite the fact that he could have attempted to bring the Turks out of their positions to fight them on the nearby plain of Philomelion, the site of an earlier victory won by his grandfather Alexios.
 The lack of forage, and water for his troops, and the fact that dysentery had broken out in his army may have induced Manuel to decide to force the pass regardless of the danger of ambush.